 While the Administrative Hold is in effect, the MTC shall be prohibited from selling, transporting or otherwise Transferring or destroying the Marijuana or Marijuana Product subject to the Administrative Hold, except as otherwise authorized by the Commission.

-While the Administrative Hold is in effect, the MTC must safeguard the Marijuana or Marijuana Product subject to the Administrative Hold and must fully comply with all security requirements including, but not limited to, 935 CMR 501.110.
+While the Administrative Hold is in effect, the MTC shall safeguard the Marijuana or Marijuana Product subject to the Administrative Hold and shall fully comply with all security requirements including, but not limited to, 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers.

 An Administrative Hold shall not prevent an MTC from the continued possession, cultivation or harvesting of the Marijuana or Marijuana Product subject to the Administrative Hold, unless otherwise provided by an order of the Commission.
-All Marijuana or Marijuana Products subject to an Administrative Hold must be put into separately tracked Production Batches.
+All Marijuana or Marijuana Products subject to an Administrative Hold shall be put into separately tracked Production Batches.

-An Administrative Hold shall not prevent an MTC from voluntarily surrendering Marijuana or Marijuana Products subject to an Administrative Hold, except that the MTC shall comply with the waste disposal requirements in 935 CMR 501.105(12).
+An Administrative Hold shall not prevent an MTC from voluntarily surrendering Marijuana or Marijuana Products subject to an Administrative Hold, except that the MTC shall comply with the waste disposal requirements in 935 CMR 501.105(12): Waste Disposal.

 At any time after the initiation of the Administrative Hold, the Commission or a Commission Delegee may modify, amend or rescind the Administrative Hold.

-The failure to cooperate with provisions of 935 CMR 501.321 may result in administrative or disciplinary action against the Licensee.
+The failure to cooperate with provisions of 935 CMR 501.321: Administrative Hold may result in administrative or disciplinary action against the Licensee.

 501.330: Limitation of Sales